mongodb/stitch-examples/iot-security-system/README.md

     * Use your secrets.json to link services to your specific accounts
     * Automatically re-write ID fields in your files with IDs specific to your Application
     * Assign an app-id (Used to link an SDK to your application)

-### MongoDB
-- Used to store the following information in the security-system database
-    + images: Containing a set of user images and their corresponding status/information
-    + settings: Contains settings for Users within the system
-- Note, access to the database and collection is set-up upon importing the application.

 ### Web App
 - install npm